 According to Li Yongwang, a chemical engineering expert in China, pollution caused by NEV batteries is very likely far worse than the exhaust pollution from gasoline-run vehicles.

+At present, automobile power batteries are mainly divided into two types: ternary lithium batteries and lithium iron phosphate batteries.
+Ternary lithium batteries have a relatively high content of rare metals such as nickel, cobalt, and manganese, and it’s more worthwhile to recover these.
 The main ingredients in lithium iron phosphate batteries are lithium and iron, which are less worthy of recovering.
 This type of battery is often recycled through secondary utilization, as its service life is longer.

 Regardless of the type of battery, the recycling market in China is huge.
-China Orient Securities has estimated that China’s power battery recycling market, including the two methods of recycling, is expected to reach $37 billion by 2025.
+Orient Securities has estimated that China’s power battery recycling market, including the two methods of recycling, is expected to reach $37 billion by 2025.

-Another problem is that, although there are many companies engaged in battery recycling in China, there are only 27 companies that have the qualifications for secondary utilization and recycling of batteries used in electric cars.
+Another problem is that, although there are many companies engaged in battery recycling in China, there are only 27 companies that have the qualifications for secondary utilization and the recycling of batteries used in electric cars.